JYouness/jasonlewis.me/articles/laravel-4-illuminating-your-laravel-3-applications.md

 ~~~~
 public function getProfile()
 {
-    // Would response to localhost/user/profile if we used the above Route::controller()
+    // Would respond to localhost/user/profile if we used the above Route::controller()
 }
 ~~~~